 There's also both of Rei's heroic sacrifices.
 The first time she almost died protecting Shinji, but he managed to save her.
 The second time it happened in reverse - he ran in to save her, but she died protecting him.

-For me, this particular scene was awful since Thanatos was playing in the background.
-To top it all off this is one of the few times we see Rei manifest emotions in the anime.
-She CRIES for heaven's sake!
+This particular scene was awful since Thanatos was playing in the background.
+To top it all off this is one of the few times we see Rei express emotions in the anime, even crying.

 It's even worse in the manga.
 When Rei sees Shinji coming to rescue her, the Angel (which is bonded with her at the time), rushes towards Unit-01, taking the form of lots of Reis who all lovingly embrace the Eva.
 Rei notes that this is her heart, which wants to "be with Ikari" - and Shinji has to cut all these Reis off with his prog knife.
 He tries and utterly fails.
 So she reverses the AT Field, containing the Angel in Unit-00, and blows herself up.
 And they give her a Really Dead Montage when Shinji remembers all the special moments they had later that night, whilst sobbing his heart out.Wow.